rennf93/fast-man/README.md

 - `--output`: The output file name for the Postman collection (default: `postman_collection.json`).
 - `--name`: The name of the Postman collection (default: `API Collection`).
 - `--host`: The host URL for the API (default: `http://localhost`).
+- `--readme`: The path to the README.md file (default: `README.md`).

+> Note: If you want a custom documentation to be displayed
+> in the Postman collection other than your project's README.md, you can use the `--readme` flag.

 ## Example